 It's my understanding, that if everyone would just stop being so afraid of death, it would be seamless.
 There would be no gap between the last breath of the human body and the return to your light body, which is your natural state.
 If you don't have fear, you will just leave your human body and go about your business, as if nothing even happened.

 When my mom got sick, I promised her that she could stay in her home.
 She had cancer and at 93, she wasn't going to get better.
 I really don't think that she wanted to stay, because my dad died 20 years earlier.
 She was tired of being alone.
-I made 3 trips a day to check on her.

-One night, I fell asleep on the couch.
+One night, during that time, I fell asleep on the couch.
 At around 3 a.m. a voice said.
 "Hi!
 Barb".
 It was like someone was standing right next to me, yet my husband was sound asleep in the bedroom.
 About a week later, it happened again.
 I know that it was my dad, because he is the only man who has ever called me Barb, instead of Barbara.
 I believe that he was just letting me know that he was waiting for her.

 The whole situation with my mom, was quite different than with my dad.
 This sounds cruel, but some of it was pretty funny.
-About a week before she passed, she kept telling me about a little boy playing with her oxygen and how she yelled at him a number of times.
+About a week before she passed, she kept telling me about a little boy playing with her oxygen and how she yelled at him a number of times to get away.
 According to the psychic, James Van Praagh, that little boy was a "joy guide" sent to keep her company.
 Don't get me wrong, I love my mom very much, but only she would get pissed off at a "joy guide".

 She would also be moaning and groaning in obvious pain, then suddenly she would open her eyes, smile and say hello to someone.
 Mostly, it was her 4 brothers and sisters, until she got to Dave.
 By this time, my sister was there and she asked who Dave was.
 I didn't know.
 We don't have any relatives named Dave.
 Of course that led to possibilities of the mailman, the UPS guy, and all kinds of crazy stuff.
 To this day, we still haven't figured out who Dave is.